There have been many Irish NFL players who have taken to the Super Bowl gridiron over the years and made some indelible contributions to the game.

 Thomas "Tom" Edward Patrick Brady is arguably one of the greatest quarterbacks in NFL history.
 He was originally drafted as the 199th pick in the sixth round of the 2000 NFL Draft out of Michigan.
 He has played in nine Super Bowls and won six of them.
 Brady has been awarded the Super Bowl MVP four times.
 He has also been named Sports Illustrated Sportsman of the Year in 2005 and the Sporting News "NFL Athlete of the Decade" in 2019.

-Brady reached the Superbowl for the tenth time during his debut season with Tampa this year and will bid to win a record seventh ring this Sunday.
+Brady reached the Superbowl for the tenth time during his debut season with Tampa in 2021 when he won a record-breaking seventh ring.

 George Connor, Tackle-Linebacker

 Connor was originally drafted in the first round by the New York Giants in 1946.
 He was an incredibly versatile player.
 Over his career, Connor was named to the All-NFL team for three different positions: Offensive tackle, defensive tackle, and linebacker.
 At 6’3’’ 230 pounds he was considered a prototype of the big, fast linebacker of today.
 Connor is a member of the Pro Football Hall of Fame.